mezis/mezis.github.com/_drafts/remote.md

-The brilliant folks at Buffer introduced [open salaries](https://open.bufferapp.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/) a while ago, cinluding for remote workers.
+The brilliant folks at Buffer introduced [open salaries](https://open.bufferapp.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/) a while ago, including for remote workers.
 I think they're unfortunately biased, as they only seem to hire in high-cost-of-living locales.
 Their math is
 wrong: you get a extra flat amount per year if you're in a high-cost city, period.
-They ignore subtelties like tax systems, social security, or the local job market.
+They ignore subtleties like tax systems, social security, or the local job market.

 Their formula-based system has the merit of simplicity, but it's simply not